pirafrank/fpiracom/_posts/2015-8-4-fix-electron-installjs-error-when-root.md

 ### Update

 The best solution is different, though.
-Please check this post of mine about [best practise to install node on your computer]({{ site.baseurl }}/blog/2015/08/node-installation-best-practise/)
+Please check this post of mine about [best practice to install node on your computer]({{ site.baseurl }}/blog/2015/08/node-installation-best-practise/)

 [Check this issue on Github](https://github.com/atom/electron/issues/1709) to know more about this.